stackrox/stackrox/.github/contributing.md

   populate this section early on to include the testing steps you _intend_ to do, and annotate them with `(TBD)`, or add a task checkbox via `[ ]`, to indicate they haven't been done yet.
 Make sure all `(TBD)`s are removed/all tasks are completed before checking the box and merging the PR.
-- **PR type:** If you are creating a PR primarily to give CI a first shot, and don't intend anyone to review the PR yet, create a [*Draft* PR](https://github.blog/2019-02-14-introducing-draft-pull-requests/) by clicking on the small downward arrow next to the "Create pull request" button, and selecting "Create draft pull request".
-The
+- **PR type:** If you are creating a PR primarily to give CI a first shot, and don't intend anyone to review the PR yet, create a [*Draft* PR](https://github.blog/2019-02-14-introducing-draft-pull-requests/) by clicking on the small downward arrow next to the "Create pull request" button, and selecting "Create draft pull request" (if you accidentally created a non-draft PR, you can convert it back to draft, see below for instructions).
-  `WIP` label is obsolete and should no longer be used when creating new PRs (it might be relevant for walking back on the review readiness, see below).

 ## Working on a PR